yassersouri/MuCon/README.md

 export CUDA_VISIBLE_DEVICES=0
 ./run-docker-pytorch1.1.sh python src/train_test_mucon.py --cfg src/configs/docker/inside.yaml --set dataset.split 1
 ```
+There are various other configs available as well:
+ - For data: `src/core/config.py`
+ - For MuCon: `src/configs/mucon/default.py`
+You can change the configs by passing inline arguments, passing address to yaml files or changing the defaults.

+This should take less than 12 hours to train and test on modern hardware.

 At the end of the program it will output the results of training, which looks like something like this: